Police-Data-Accessibility-Project/scrapers/doc/design/record_fetcher_proposal.md

 * what's our entrypoint for this scraper?
 * what commit hash are we running from?
 * a digital signature of the rest of the manifest
   * this is required to anchor our data lineage
   * key management is out of scope for this document (but the appendix touches on a half-baked approach)
 * support for extension in the future (we can't be locked in to just these fields)

 ### Storage Endpoints
 We need to be able to store the raw documents and manifests somewhere durable.
 This document doesn't have strong opinions regarding how things are stored, but we need a specific API to ensure safe collection.
 Our collection API:
 * must allow writing new documents and manifests
-* must not allow for the fetching or altering or existing documents or manifests
+* must not allow for the fetching or altering of existing documents or manifests
-* must enforce authentication to prevent dumping unrelated documents
+* must enforce authentication and authorization for document submission
+  * this lets us prevent unknown/untrusted entities from aiming a firehose of data at us and eating all of our money, but there's little risk of this threatening the trustworthiness of our records due to the lack of manifest
   * this document doesn't have a strong opinion here regarding how we authenticate, but the appendix has a strawman we can use to start that conversation
 * must not alter the manifest or its signature before committing to durable storage